8327593508/DS14_Dynamic_Retail_Dashboard/README.md

 # Dynamic Retail Dashboard in Excel
 ### Overview

-The **Dynamic Retail Dashboard** is an interactive tool designed in Excel to visualize and analyze retail data.
-It connects to datasets hosted on GitHub, utilizes Power Query for data transformation, and presents insights through dynamic charts and Key Performance Indicators (KPIs).
-This dashboard addresses critical business challenges, helping businesses make data-driven decisions.
+The **Dynamic Retail Dashboard** is an advanced Excel tool for visualizing and analyzing retail data.
+By leveraging Power Query and interactive features, it connects to datasets hosted on GitHub, performs data transformations, and delivers insights through dynamic charts and Key Performance Indicators (KPIs).
+This tool addresses key business challenges and empowers decision-makers with actionable insights.
 ---

 ### **Datasets Used**